 Looking for a family-friendly outing?
 Interested in Forest Health?

-Throughout the month of June, find the Tam Van at Lake Lagunitas and learn about forest health!
+Throughout the month of June and July, find the Tam Van at Lake Lagunitas and learn about forest health!

-The Tam Van is now stationed at Lake Lagunitas (map) where we are focusing on the health of our forests and sharing updates about One Tam's Forest Health Initiative.
+The Tam Van is now stationed at Lake Lagunitas (map) where we are highlighting Marin Water's forest health work and One Tam's Forest Health Strategy.
 Stop by the Tam Van anytime (even when we are not there) and pick up a brochure with a map and self-guided tour around Lake Lagunitas to learn more.

 Interested in volunteering at the Tam Van?

 Share your love of nature and Mt.
 Tam by helping us staff the Tam Van.
-We are particularly in need of support throughout the months of April and June.
-If interested, please contact Monica Stafford at email@example.com and we'll be in touch with more information.
+If interested, please contact Monica Stafford at firstname.lastname@example.org and we'll be in touch with more information.